izzyacademy/zava-meal-recommender-agent/README.md

 ## Deliverables (what you should submit)

+### Part 1: Project Requirements

+I expect to see a requirements document the explains all the requirements and how the app needs to behave

+### Part 2: Architecture Diagram

+I expect to see an architecture diagram that describes all the archictural components and why they are relevant

+### Part 3: POC Implementation

 * A short README describing:
   * What the app does
   * How MCP is used (tools + agent flow)